 Each applicant for these pilot project research funds must agree to comply with OMB Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Please note that indirect costs are not allowed for these Pilot Project Awards.
-Pilot projects must be completed by November 1, 2024; expenses incurred after this date will not be paid.
+Pilot projects must be completed by December 31, 2025;

+expenses incurred after this date will not be paid.

-Each investigator will also prepare and present a report describing the project to other scientists and to the nonscientific community.
-The presentation will take place at an annual pilot project Symposium designed to share results, enhance interactions across institutions, and discuss regional needs.
-The Symposium will take place in Winter 2025.
+Each investigator will also prepare and present a report describing the project to other scientists and to the non-scientific community.
+The presentation will take place at an annual Pilot Project Symposium designed to share results, enhance interactions across institutions, and discuss regional needs.
+The Symposium will take place in Winter 2026.

-Any material published because of this research will contain the following acknowledgement: "This investigation was made possible by Grant No. T42 OH008416 from the National Institute for Occupational Safety and Health (NIOSH).
+Any published materials resulting from this research will contain the following acknowledgement: "This investigation was made possible by Grant No. T42 OH008416 from the National Institute for Occupational Safety and Health (NIOSH).
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the NIOSH."
-Reprints should be provided to Dr. Gregory Wagner at gwagner@hsph.harvard.edu
+Reprints should be provided to Dr. Gregory Wagner at gwagner@hsph.harvard.edu.